thedanielbatinicproject/poligon/docs/frontendInfo.md

 ### Theme Selection

 Poligon supports light and dark themes.
 Click the theme toggle icon in the header to switch between modes.
-Your preference is saved automatically and persists across sessions.
+Your preference is saved automatically and persists across current session.

 ---